mrb20045/Intell_Pred/ReadMe.txt

 	     features.
 It takes protein/DNA FASTA sequences as input, and generate  output

-	     about  the  potential of a protein  to  be involved  in  learning or memmory.
+	     about  the  potential of a protein  to  be involved  in  learning or  memory.

 	     Intell_Pred  depends on  two programs  (libsvm and iLearn)  and can be run on

 	     Linux.
 Also,  it  use  TransDecoder  software  to convert  the  DNA sequences

 	     (mRNA transcripts that converted to DNA) to protein.
-Morover, Intell_Pre only
+Morover, Intell_Pred only

-	     consider protein seqeunces larger than 60 amino acides.
+	     consider protein sequences larger than 60 amino acids.